-SyncBackPro/SE/Free have no realistic maximum file sizes (they can create files larger than the biggest currently-available disk, by a huge margin) except as noted below
+SyncBack has no realistic maximum file size (it can create files larger than the biggest currently-available disk, by a huge margin) except as noted below:

 - SyncBack and FTP: SyncBack has no size limits but your FTP server probably does.
 Check your FTP server software to see if it has any file size limits, or if the storage device it saves files to has any limits.

-SyncBack and Zip: SyncBackPro/SE/Free use the Zip64
+SyncBack and Zip: SyncBack uses the Zip64

 that go into the Zip file.
 However, where/how the resulting Zip is stored might have a size limit.
-Note that SyncBack V3 freeware (now discontinued) had a 2GB Zip size limit, but SyncBackFree V6 and later does not.

 The FAT and FAT32 file systems have a file size limit of 4GB.
 Using SyncBackPro/SE you can avoid this limitation by performing a backup to a single Zip file that is split into separate 4GB files.This workaround is not available in SyncBackLite/Free, as those versions do not support the single-Zip-splitting function.